 Three areas have been identified that will improve student success:

 Additional areas identified by the campus and students may also be funded with differential tuition revenue.

 On March 6, 2007 the UW-River Falls Student Senate passed a motion to approve the proposed differential tuition initiative.
 Students were involved in the development of this proposal from the beginning and a Student Senate representative was a member of the working group that crafted the final proposal.
 This differential tuition initiative is a reflection of the priorities of UW-River Falls students and their commitment to enhancing the student experience.
 UW-River Falls will create an oversight committee with equal representation of students, faculty, and staff who will allocate the differential tuition revenue, review progress toward goals, and ensure the funding is being spent appropriately.
 In addition, this oversight committee will lead a reauthorization review of the differential tuition initiative after four academic years.

 That, upon the recommendation of the President of the University of Wisconsin System and the students and Chancellor of the University of Wisconsin-River Falls, the Board of Regents approves differential tuition for all UW-River Falls undergraduate students beginning in the Fall Semester of 2007-08.
 Tuition will increase $36 per semester ($72 per year).
 The differential will be prorated for part-time students.

 Study of the UW System in the 21st Century (June 1996)

-For additional information on differential tuition please Contact Kristen Hendrickson, Budget Director, at 715/425-3737.
+For additional information on differential tuition, please contact Brenda Irvin, Budget and Policy Analyst, at 715/425-3737.